rust-lang/unsafe-code-guidelines/reference/src/layout/enums.md

 **Definition.** In some cases, the payload type may contain illegal values, which are called **niches**.
-For example, a value of type `&T` may never be NULL, and hence defines a niche consisting of the bitstring `0`.
+For example, a value of type `&T` may never be `NULL`, and hence defines a niche consisting of the bitstring `0`.
 Similarly, the standard library types [`NonZeroU8`] and friends may never be zero, and hence also define the value of `0` as a niche.
 (Types that define niche values will say so as part of the